quintalwebsolutions/quintal-oss/packages/monads/README.md

 ## Acknowledgement

 Though this is not a fork, my implementation draws prior work from [Sniptt's `monads` package](https://github.com/sniptt-official/monads/) and [Supermacro's `neverthrow` package](https://github.com/supermacro/neverthrow/).
-I was very inspired by their work and the issues filed for their repositories.
+I was very inspired by their work and the issues the community filed to these repositories.